mridubhatnagar/blogs-backup/ckyvl7ml31djo66s13kvqeat9.md

-## Book Gist: I Came Upon a Lighthouse by Shantanu Naidu
+## January Read: I Came Upon a Lighthouse by Shantanu Naidu (Book Gist)

 I came upon a Lighthouse by Shantanu Naidu.
 Is a short memoir of his life with Mr. Ratan N TATA.